-5.2 New FRSs that have been issued, but not yet effective and not yet adopted
+5.2 New FRSs that have been issued, but only effective for annual periods beginning on or after 1 January 2016

-The following are accounting standards, amendments and interpretations of the FRS Framework that have been issued by the Malaysian Accounting Standards Board ('MASB') but have not been early adopted by the Group and the Company.
+The following are Standards of the FRS Framework that have been issued by the Malaysian Accounting Standards Board ('MASB') but have not been early adopted by the Group and the Company.

-Title Effective Date Amendments to FRS 10 Consolidated Financial Statements: Investment Entities Amendments to FRS 12 Disclosure of Interests in Other Entities: 1 January 2014 Investment Entities 1 January 2014 Amendments to FRS 127 Separate Financial Statements (2011): Investment Entities 1 January 2014 Amendments to FRS 132 Offsetting Financial Assets and Financial Liabilities 1 January 2014 Amendments to FRS 136 Recoverable Amount Disclosures for Non- Financial Assets Amendments to FRS 139 Novation of Derivatives and Continuation of 1 January 2014 Hedge Accounting 1 January 2014 IC Interpretation 21 Levies Amendments to FRS 119 Defined Benefit Plans: Employee Contributions 1 January 2014 1 July 2014 Amendments to FRSs Annual Improvements 2010-2012 Cycle 1 July 2014 Amendments to FRSs Annual Improvements 2011-2013 Cycle FRS 14 Regulatory Deferral Accounts 1 July 2014 1 January 2016 Amendments to FRS 10 and FRS 128 Sale or Contribution of Assets 1 January 2016 between an Investor and its Associate or Joint Venture 1 January 2016 Amendments to FRS 11 Accounting for Acquisitions of Interests in Joint Operations 1 January 2016 Amendments to FRS 116 and FRS 138 Clarification of Acceptable · Methods of Depreciation and Amortisation Amendments to FRS 127 Equity Method in Separate Financial 1 January 2016 Statements 1 January 2016 Amendments to FRSs Annual Improvements to 2012-2014 Cycle 1 January 2016 Amendments to FRS 101 Disclosure Initiative Amendments to FRS 10, FRS 12 and FRS 128 Investment Entities: 1 January 2016 Applying the consolidation Exception 1 January 2016 FRS 9 Financial Instruments (IFRS as issued by IASB in July 2014) 1 January 2018
+Title Effective Date FRS 14 Regulatory Deferral Accounts 1 January 2016 Amendments to FRS 10 and FRS 128 Sale or Contribution of Assets between an Investor and its Associate or Joint Venture Amendments to FRS 11 Accounting for Acquisitions of Interests in Joint Deferred Operations .
+1 January 2016 Amendments to FRS 116 and FRS 138 Clarification of Acceptable Methods of Depreciation and Amortisation Amendments to FRS 127 Equity Method in Separate Financial 1 January 2016 Statements 1 January 2016 Amendments to FRSs Annual Improvements to 2012-2014 Cycle 1 January 2016 Amendments to FRS 101 Disclosure Initiative Amendments to FRS 10, FRS 12 and FRS 128 Investment 1 January 2016 Entities: Applying the consolidation Exception 1 January 2016 FRS 9 Financial Instruments (IFRS as issued by IASB in July 2014) 1 January 2018

-The Group is in the process of assessing the impact of the adoption of these FRSs, Amendments to FRSs and IC Interpretations since the effects would only be observable in future financial years.
+The Group is in the process of assessing the impact of the implementing these Standards, since the effects would only be observable for the future financial years.